Family Art Workshop

 Every Saturday, families can create a work of art inspired by what you see in the Museum.
 A different project every week!
 Free with Museum admission.

-Heritage Day: El Dia de la Madre
+Heritage Day: Día de la Madre

 Saturday May 13, 10 a.m. - 4 p.m.

 Everyone is invited to the historic heart of the Village for this fun, free annual event.
+Make a card for your mother and take a picture with your family.

 Puppet Show: Floppo, The Frog Prince